Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

-A Kentucky Resale Certificate is a document that allows a business to purchase goods and services tax-free from suppliers for the purpose of reselling those goods and services.
-In order to do this, the retailer will need to provide a Kentucky Resale Certificate to their vendor.
+A Kentucky Resale Certificate is a document that allows a business to purchase goods and services tax-free from suppliers and resell them.
+The retailer must provide a Kentucky Resale Certificate to their vendor in order to do this.

 Learn more about how the Kentucky Resale Certificate works, how to get one, and more.